A policy is a collection of rules that govern a type of leave. With bob, you can add as many holiday policies as you need for your organization.

 The popup will take you through a series of steps to guide you through the process.

 Policies are made up of the following components:

-- Name - something to help you identify this specific policy
+- Name - identifies the specific policy

 - Policy type - the type you created the policy under